dresden-elektronik/deconz-rest-plugin/README.md

 ### Release Schedule

 deCONZ is having a beta release at the 15th day of the month in which the beta of last month becomes stable.
+Pull requests done before the 10th of the month, are getting included in the next beta (if there are no issues ofcourse!).
 Current Beta: 2.05.80
 Current Stable: 2.05.78

 Installation
 ============